Help build a community that doesn't tolerate sexual violence, harassment or hate

 How long is the course?

-The course is delivered in 5 weeks.
-There is a single 2 hour session each week, which includes a 10 minute break.
+The course is delivered in five 2-hour sessions, each of which includes a 10 minute break.

 What is the benefit of taking the course?